 The year of issue.

 Perhaps most compellingly, every Model 1961 and Soldier knife has its year of production engraved on the shank of the main blade.
 As any vintage watch enthusiast will appreciate, this presents some interesting collecting avenues.
 Yep, you guessed it, the birth year SAK is a thing, just like the birth year watch.
 And what’s cool about collecting Soldier SAKs, at least if you follow the strategy I’m suggesting here, is that you can easily afford to have your own BYSAK and a collection of Soldiers from any other interesting or meaningful years in your life.
 Kids’ birthdays, graduations, career milestones, the year you were wed — think about the possibilities here, to say nothing of giving BYSAKs to friends and family members as charming and useful gifts.
-And keep in mind that this article is only about the Model 1961 Soldier, but every Soldier SAK since the very first one in 1891 has had this stamp.
+And keep in mind that this article is only about the Model 1961 Soldier, but every Soldier SAK since 1921 has had this stamp.
 So if you really want that SAK that will always remind you of the year your great grandparents got hitched, it’s out there somewhere.

 This concludes Part 1 of this article on the Victorinox Pioneer and the Soldier SAK that its design spawned.
 Part 2 will describe the six main generations of the Model 1961 and follow its evolution from its first issue in 1962 to its retirement in 2008.
 As always, I welcome your feedback and comments.
 If you know something about the Pioneer or Model 1961 Soldier that I got wrong, please leave a comment.
 And thank you for reading.